ONLY $10 FOR RTTL 2022

 Packet Pick up

-Packet pick-up is race day Saturday morning from 6:30 to 7:30am at the Lakeside pavilion.
+Packet pick-up is race day Sunday morning from 6:30 to 7:30am at the Dogwood pavilion.

 Course map included with race pictures.